mixpanel/docs/pages/docs/tracking-methods/integrations/mobile-attribution-tracking.md

 Mobile attribution partner integrations work in 3 main ways:

-- Webhooks/Callbacks; the partner send the attribution data to your servers
+- Webhooks/Callbacks: the partner send the attribution data to your servers
-- SDK → SDK integrations; your app leverages the partner SDK to send the data to Mixpanel
+- SDK → SDK integrations: your app leverages the partner SDK to send the data to Mixpanel
 - Partner Server → Mixpanel integrations; the partner directly sends the data to Mixpanel

 All have their benefits and drawbacks, although **usually Webhooks or the SDK → SDK route will be the best fit** in terms of configuration and correctness.